FranceBe/food-generator-svelte/README.md

 You can run this project in production mode using `npm run start`

-You can run this project in development mode using `npm run start:dev` // It is broken for now
+You can run this project in development mode using `npm run start:dev`

 ## To Do

-- [ ] Fix watch mode
+- [X] Fix watch mode
 - [ ] Front-End App
 - [ ] Testing
 - [ ] Coverage